sanity-io/block-content-to-html/README.md

 ## Custom data on the block content

-``block-content-to-html`` supports setting custom data on the original block content through the ``.extra`` property on a block.
-This is handy if you for example want to generate and keep track of a HTML id attribute or other arbitrary data related to rendering.
+``block-content-to-html`` supports setting custom data on the original block content through setting a ``.extra`` property on a block element.
+This is handy if you want to generate and keep track of a HTML id attribute, or other arbitrary data related to rendering.

 The value can be anything you like.

 Example: